computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/swarthmore/index.md

 ## Key contributions

-1. **Curriculum is designed to provide both breadth and depth in computer science**, while allowing for flexibility of specific upper-level course offerings to allow faculty to design new courses and adapt to specialties of new and visiting faculty.
-Our introductory sequence consists of 3 courses:  CS21 Introduction to Computer Science (our CS1); CS35:Data Structures and Algorithms(our CS2); and
+1. **The curriculum is designed to provide both breadth and depth in computer science,** while allowing for flexibility of specific upper-level course offerings to allow faculty to design new courses and adapt to specialties of new and visiting faculty.
+Our introductory sequence consists of 3 courses:  CPSC 021: Introduction to Computer
-CS31: Introduction to Computer Systems.
-All of our upper-level courses are grouped into three groups: Theory; Systems; and Applications.
-We ensure breath in our major by requiring all majors to take at least one course from each group.
-Additionally, majors have upper-level elective requirements that provides an means for students to explore specific areas of interest in more depth.
+Science (our CS1 course); CPSC 035: Data Structures and Algorithms (our CS2 course); and CPSC 031: Introduction to Computer Systems.
+Each of our upper-level courses is situated in one of three groups: Theory, Systems, or Applications.
+We ensure breath in our major by requiring all majors take at least one course from each group.
+Additionally, majors have upper-level elective requirements that provides a means for students to explore specific areas of interest in more depth.
 The figure below shows the design and prerequisite structure of our curriculum.
+(Course names with followed by an asterisk are courses where we have introduced parallel and distributed concepts.
+See item 3 below.)

 ![figure of our curriculum with groups and requirements](currfig.svg)